Closure of the public footpath level crossing at Gipsy Lane, Needham Market.

 The results of the 2015 public consultation indicated that there was overwhelming support for Option E – diversion of level crossing users to a dry channel of an existing culvert underpass approximately 230m to the north of Gipsy Lane.
 This involves the creation of new footpaths through private land on both sides of the railway and linking with Stowmarket Road.

-In order to create a route which is dry for the majority of the year and minimise the length of diversion, a raised concrete floor would be installed in the south arch of the culvert and the River Bat diverted to the north channel.
+In order to create a route which is dry for most of the year and minimise the length of diversion, a raised concrete floor would be installed in the south arch of the culvert and the River Bat diverted to the north channel.

-Since the previous round of public consultation, flow monitoring of the River Bat which flows through the culvert has been undertaken and a flood model of the channel catchment has been developed, including extended topographical surveys and cross correlation with rainfall data measured at a local gauge within the catchment.
-The results of the modelling indicate that the optimum solution which balances flood risk with user accessibility would be achieved with a raised floor installed, allowing 2m headroom.
-The design is currently progressing in preparation for a planning application in 2017.
+Since the previous round of public consultation, flow monitoring of the River Bat which flows through the culvert has been undertaken and a flood model of the channel catchment has been developed.
+The results show that the best solution, which balances flood risk with user accessibility, would be achieved with a raised floor installed, allowing 2m headroom.
+In September 2019, this option was presented at public inquiry and a Rail Crossing Diversion Order subsequently confirmed by the inspector in November 2019.

 The key benefits of the preferred option E solution are: